 We believe that there is a smarter way to go about it.
 Namely, we can spend the money now, all at once (so to speak), and perfect an epic space program given all the touted features outlined above.
 Get it right and stay right, and always look for innovations that make space flight even more perfect in the future.

-The alternative is limited space payload delivery, that is, missions flown per year, verses a year-round launch and recovery program that pays for itself in any number of ways, and embraces the once far-reaching ideals of the likes of Arthur C. Clark's space wheel, lunar bases, and beyond.
+The alternative is limited space payload delivery, that is, missions flown per year, verses a year-round launch and recovery program that pays for itself in any number of ways, and embraces the once far-reaching ideals of the likes of Arthur C. Clarke's space wheel, lunar bases, and beyond.

 Of course, this all begins by having a much easier way to get into outer space and back down on the ground.
 Once that problem has been solved, the rest of the problems can be solved relatively quickly and cheaply.